 Employers may provide a range of benefits.
-These could include cars, pensions, loans and other benefits such as childcare, accommodation or salary sacrifice schemes.
+These could include cars, loans and other benefits such as childcare, accommodation or salary sacrifice schemes.
 All options have different tax and national insurance implications.

 What are Benefits in Kind?